bryanesmith/notes/DeepLearning.AI Short Courses/README.md

 ## Efficiently Serving LLMs
 2024/04/13

+* **Autoregressive language models** uses pass values of time series to predict future values, predicting the next word in a sequence of words

-* Running inference on a LLM with PyTorch and Hugging Face transformers is straightforward:
+* Running inference on a LLM with PyTorch and **Hugging Face Transformers** is straightforward:
     ```py
     import matplotlib.pyplot as plt
     import numpy as np